HilFerr/Projects/README.md

 1. Download the file [here](C++/Exercises/Exercise1.cpp) by clicking the download button on the top right corner of the screen.
 2. Upload them to your favorite IDE: File > Open > Calculator.cpp;
 3. Execute the file and play.

+#### Execution

+##### Version 1.0

+How the program should run:

+1. Ask the user what number they want to add to 0;
+2. Depending on the number inputted, the number presented will change;
+3. Add the second number to the first number;
+4. Repeat, until the user closes the program;

 ---------------------------------------------------------------------------------